 Moneyhub x Vodafone As we head into what looks set to be a hard time for many in 2023, we're seeing more and more customers looking at financial data in a new light.
 The kind of transparency that financially derived insights can offer creates a raft of possibilities for organisations looking to find innovative ways to help their customers.
-Vodafone provided a perfect example of this in 2022.
-As part of its response to the dramatic increases in the cost of living, Vodafone introduced its "Voxi for now" tariff that provides customers who need help with unlimited 5g, texts and calls for a flat monthly fee of £10.
-To be eligible for the tariff all customers need to do is prove that they have received a benefit payment in the last 12 weeks.
-During the tariff's exploration phase it was initially envisaged that customers would share a bank statement with vodafone to prove their eligibility however this created three problems.
+Voxi, a Vodafone brand, provided a perfect example of this in 2022.
+As part of its response to the dramatic increases in the cost of living, Voxi introduced its "Voxi for Now" tariff that enables customers in financial hardship to stay connected with unlimited 5G-ready data, texts and calls for a flat monthly fee of £10 instead of £35.
+To be eligible for the tariff all customers need to do is prove that they have received a Government benefit payment in the last 8 weeks.
+During the tariff's exploration phase it was initially envisaged that customers would share a bank statement with Voxi to prove their eligibility however this created three challenges.